 The great thing about these hotels is their close proximity to the convention center, and they all offer a free breakfast which will save you money each day.

-The Sands Expo Center and Venetian Congress facility, located at The Venetian Hotel and Casino, houses 1.8 million square feet of combined meeting and event space.
+The Venetian Expo Center and Venetian Congress facility, located at The Venetian Hotel and Casino, houses 1.8 million square feet of combined meeting and event space.

 Largest Room: 367,000 square feet